 For those who came before us.

-For those who stood with us.
+For those who stand with us.

 For those still to come.